poole/hyde/docs/6.1.0/basics.md

 ~~~

 ## Adding a welcome page*
-If you bought the "PRO" version of Hydejack you have access to the `welcome` layout.
+If you bought the PRO version of Hydejack you have access to the `welcome` layout.
 It is intended to showcase your projects and blog posts in a compact way.
 Technically, it is a modified version of the `about` layout, so it will also show author information at the top.
 [Demo](https://qwtel.com/hydejack-pro/welcome/).